An Easy Hack to Make Your Gas Grill Burn Hotter

-Preeti Mistry (right) told me to get over myself.
-She’s a Top Chef veteran (season 6) who’s opening her own restaurant later this summer in San Francisco (Juhu Beach Club, with California versions of the Indian street snacks called chaat).
-Mistry told me that with a $40 purchase of expanding grates and lava rocks, she’d managed to hack her Weber propane barbecue to throw out as much heat as if it burned mesquite, a steady 500 degrees Fahrenheit or more.
+Preeti Mistry told us to get over it.
+She’s a Top Chef veteran (season 6), and the chef and owner of Juhu Beach Club in Oakland, California.
+Mistry says that with a $40 purchase of expanding grates and lava rocks, she’s managed to hack her Weber propane barbecue to throw out as much heat as if it burned mesquite, a steady 500 degrees Fahrenheit or more.
 That means browned, deliciously crusty, juicy meats.

-I was into finding out how, especially since Mistry happens to live in my neighborhood, and she promised me grilled steak.
-So on a sunny afternoon last week, I showed up in Mistry's backyard in Oakland, California, for a demo.
-While her hack did yield a fantastic piece of grilled hanger steak seasoned with chaat spices, the results weren’t exactly the same as if she'd used charcoal.
-But Mistry did manage to boost her grill’s heat and—more important—kept it high, even through repeated lid liftings.
+We wanted to see how she does it, so on a sunny afternoon in Mistry's Oakland backyard, she showed us how.
+Her hack yielded a fantastic piece of grilled hanger steak seasoned with chaat spices.
+Not identical to a steak grilled over charcoal, but Mistry did manage to boost her grill’s heat and—more important—kept it high, even through repeated lid liftings.
 Not a perfect solution to the gas-grill dilemma, but a worthwhile enhancement.

 Here's how to hack your grill: